 Suddenly after some 15-20 mins of wrapping up the cards, the train halted at an unknown station.
 I knew this place.
 The train usually crawled through these areas cause of the heavy traffic, no electric line, the hilly terrain and now the latest; FOG.
 Everyone in the compartment was either gone or were on their super fast way to procure their value for money by falling asleep on their paid AC sleeper berths.
 But we thought we will get down and explore the station for a bit, as for us, the real journey was much more than the interiors of the train.

-We got down; the station was a small time rural station meant only for the passenger or a rare few mail express trains.
-The platform itself was not proper; or rather there was no platform to say.
+We got down; the station was a small time rural railway station perhaps meant only for the passenger or a rare few mail express trains.
+The platform itself was not proper, or rather there was no platform to say.
 We touched the ground which was at the third step of the boogie.
-The station was dark and abandoned, with only a single street light to lighten up the place and show the existence of man’s procurement of the place.
-There was not even a single soul on the station, not even the station authorities, it was properly abandoned.
-But then again the abandoned places are the best ones to explore, to do whatever you want without any constraints.
+The station was dark and abandoned, with only a single street light to lighten up the place.
+There was not even a single soul on the station, not even the station authorities, it was completely abandoned.
+But then again the abandoned places are the best ones to explore.
 We were free.
-We knew that our entire luggage and other stuff are safely locked beneath our respective berths.
 Shivam took out his camera phone and started showing off the dark mode features of his mobile camera.
-The rest both were empty pocketed to make the excursion more hassle free.
+The rest both were empty pocketed to make the excursion hassle-free.
 We stood there talking encountering the Gothic elements of the station.
 The train didn’t move for another half an hour.
 The thick layers of fog have started decorating the ambiance well.
 Then out of nowhere, I came up with the idea to go and find a shop nearby or at least explore the station more, any which way the train hasn’t moved for long.
-To which they both agreed immediately proving that they still share the “since school” compatibility of ours, irrespective of time and age.
+To which they both agreed immediately.
 We all proceeded towards the hazy white tube light of the station.
 We hardly walked for a few meters and reached a distance from where the street light and the train seemed equally fainted.
 We progressed towards the light holding the unsaid notion that it’s a train, it will whistle before the move plus its winter, the sound is so clear that the feeblest whistle was sufficient enough to grab the attention of any in even some far off distant village.

 Post a 15 mins walk we finally got to know that the light was meant to illuminate the board, which bored the name of the station, Shankargrah.